giovannimanetti11/Dragon-bond/README.md

 ## Features
 - **Random fighter selection**: fighters are randomly assigned for each match.
-- **Special attacks and defense**: each fighter possesses special skills and the ability to defend, which allows them to recover health and energy.
+- **Special attacks and defense**: each fighter has special skills and the ability to defend, which allows them to recover health and energy (and get less damage from the next attack received).
 - **Realistic sound and avatars**: sounds are reproduced for many skills, and each character has its own avatar.
 - **Elimination tournament**: the game proceeds in an elimination-style tournament, where winners advance to the final.